- Agile Coach, Technical Manager 80% 80%

-Not too long ago, I was in a conversation with a couple of writer/editors and I was bemoaning my lack of “guru depth” in any one thing.
-I touched on each of the things I care about and have been involved with, actively or not, and explained that my pool of interests and knowledge is unusually wide but not as deep as I would like it to be.
+Not too long ago, I was in a conversation with a couple of established writer/editors.
+I touched on each of the things I care about and have been involved with, actively or not, and explained that my pool of interests and knowledge is unusually wide but with the exception of my profession, it is not as deep as I would like it to be.
 I spread myself too thin.
-It is my primary excuse for not finishing a side project (like my novel).
-Put another way, I have always believed that I could be great at anything I wanted to be, but only if that was my absolute focus.
+It is my primary excuse for not finishing my novel years ago, though I never give up on a thing I believe in.
+I have always believed that I could be great at anything I wanted to be, but not without more dedication and focus.
 In response, I received one of the nicest compliments I’ve ever had.
 “You are a modern renaissance man.
 Your breadth is what makes you who you are and that itself is great.
-Besides, I’ve read parts of your novel, and I can’t wait to read more.
-It has the potential to be great.”
-It was unsolicited and she wasn’t selling me anything.
+We’ve read parts of your novel, and can’t wait to read more.”

 Who am I?